-Local News
+Coroner's inquest jury makes 21 recommendations after young man's overdose death

 Revelstoke Times Review

-At the Selkirk Saddle Club, winter takes a calmer pace, though the horses and their humans still keep busy.

-Castlegar News
+Alberni Valley News

 BC Local News

-Note: Update: Nanaimo waterfront location picked as home for proposed event centre